Accessing Exceptional Ed. Services

 - The child reaches 22 years of age before the start of a school year;

-- Parents request in writing that the child be removed from special education (in which case, the LEA must stop all special education and related services and return the child to general education).
+- Parents request in writing that the child be removed from exceptional education (in which case, the LEA must stop all exceptional education and related services and return the child to general education).